jennifer-hemmens/publish/presta/new/bancontact-qr-code.md

 Bancontact offers customers that use their app a quick way to pay by scanning a QR code, which you can make available in your shop.

+> The Bancontact QR code only works with [Payments API](https://docs.mollie.com/reference/v2/payments-api/overview) and in live mode.

 ## Before you start

   - Make sure that Bancontact is active in your Mollie Dashboard.

 ## Enable the Bancontact QR code

-1. Log in to your PrestaShop Dashboard and select **Mollie** in the left navigation panel.
+1. Log in to PrestaShop and select **Mollie** in the left navigation panel.
 This opens the **General settings** configuration tab.
 2. Scroll down to **Payment methods**.
 3. Click Bancontact to open its settings.